 The No Credit (N) or "N-Grade" can be listed on a student's transcript as a grade alternative.
 The No Credit (N) is listed to show that a student has a passing grade, but has not earned credit.
 N-Grades must be distinguished from failing grades in that a student will not have failed the class for which the N-Grade has been issued.
-For example, a college may issue an nN-Ggrade when a student has not mastered an "essential component" in a class.
-In the event that an essential component is failed, but the computed final grade results in a passing mark, a No Credit (N) will be added to the computed percentage grade on the transcript (eg. 72N).
+For example, a college may issue an n-grade when a student has not mastered an "essential component" in a class.
+In the event that an essential component is failed, but the computed final grade results in a passing mark, a No Credit (N) will be added to the computed percentile grade on the transcript (eg. 72N).
 The student must successfully repeat the class in order to progress through the program.
 Essential components must always be identified as such on course syllabi.
-College promotion standards determine whether or not a student must successfully repeat the course.